2N-IT/guides_and_tutorials/apis/rest.md

 Bad points:
   + you need to implement any feature you want from scratch
   + lack of standarization

+### Security reminders

+When logging requests try to make sure security is not compromised by logging tokens in insecure text logs.

+When using tkens of external apps avoid adding them to the code repository as plaintext.
+Even if the repo is private.

 ### Auth summary

 when to use which kind of auth strategy?